 |

 Located at the end of the groin on the south side of the Tyne in South Shields.
 Accessible in good weather by walking the groin.
-ARLHS # ENG 330
+(A 2702.5) ARLHS # ENG-330

 Photo courtesy Joke [mylights] |